home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### WebRTC Streams

 WebRTC enabled cameras can be used by facilitating a direct connection with the home assistant frontend.
-This usage requires `SUPPORT_STREAM` with `frontend_stream_type` set to `STREAM_TYPE_WEB_RTC`.
+This usage requires `CameraEntityFeature.STREAM` with `frontend_stream_type` set to `StreamType.WEB_RTC`.
 The integration should implement `async_handle_web_rtc_offer` which passes the frontend's SDP offer to the device and returns back the answer.

 WebRTC streams do not use the `stream` component and do not support recording.